redhat-openstack/website/source/infra/review-rdo-infra-core.html.md

 * John Trowbridge
 * Sagi Shnaidman

+The `rdo-provenpackagers` group is also included.
+Members of this group who are not part of the `config-core` group are expected to focus on the packaging-related side of the configuration.

 ## Review rules for changes to the config project

 The Software Factory config project contains the configuration for the following aspects: